 Don't be intimidated by how pretty this half-back hairstyle is.
 It takes 60 seconds.

 - If you're starting with freshly washed hair, grab a curl-enhancing wave spray, scrunch through damp hair, and then let air dry.

 - Part your hair naturally.
 Then grab a small section of hair on just one side of your head and begin braiding back toward the crown of your head.

-- Once you've gotten to the back of your head, pin the section of hair to secure the style before pulling top layers of your hair over it, so the pins are camouflaged by your curly hair.
+- Once you've gotten to the back of your head, pin the section of hair to secure the style before pulling top layers of your hair over it, so the pins are camouflaged by your curls.
 Voilà!
-You've got a model-worthy hairstyle à la Chanel Iman.
+You've got a model-worthy hairstyle à la Amber Heard.

 This effortless style perfectly suits a summer party or festival.
-(Plus, your bone structure will really shine).
-To make it even funkier, secure with chic, elevated scrunchie like Lupita Nyong'o did on the red carpet.
+(Plus, your bone structure will really shine.)
+To make it even funkier, secure with a chic, elevated scrunchie like Lupita Nyong'o did on the red carpet.